-- 1. To be easy to understand and to be effective as a means of reporting; - 2.
-To demonstrate the status of workstreams as compared to those identified in the 2018-19 D&S IFCA Annual Plan; - 3.
-To highlight which work streams, have been completed by 31st March 2019, or remain on track for completion by the original deadlines; - 4.
-To highlight why some workstreams were not completed or not progressed; - 5.
-To provide a more in-depth account of specific key tasks (case studies).
+- 1. To demonstrate to members the status of workstreams as compared to those identified in the 2018-19 D&S IFCA's Annual Plan - 2.
+To highlight which work streams, have been completed by 31st March 2019, or remain on track for completion by the original deadlines - 3.
+To highlight which work streams, remain on track for completion by deadlines originally planned beyond 31st March 2019 - 4.
+To highlight why some workstreams were not completed or not progressed - 5.
+To enable members to examine the structuring and format of the Annual Report and provide constructive criticism

-Construction of the Annual Report
+Construction of the Internal Annual Report

-This Annual Report is divided into core work areas.

-For each of these areas, tables have been produced which demonstrate the workstreams that have been completed and those that are incomplete or were determined to be on-going and therefore forming part of the 2019-20 Annual Plan.

-A further table has been included under each core work area, which documents other workstreams that were not included in the Annual Plan but have required a significant amount of officer time and resources to deliver.
+This Internal Annual Plan is divided into core work areas.
+For each of these areas, tables have been produced which demonstrate the workstreams that have been completed and those that are incomplete or still on-going.
+A further table has been included under each core work area, which documents other workstreams that were not included in the original plan but have required a significant amount of officer time and resources to deliver.

-The use of case studies has been used in this report to further explain successful completion of some key tasks.
+The use of case studies has not been used in this report; however, officers have taken the view that they may be of benefit in the final Annual Report to further explain elements of the success and failure.